antonrh/anydi/docs/concepts.md

 ## Scope

-A scope determines the lifecycle of a dependency - how long an instance lives and when it's created.
+A scope controls the lifecycle of a dependency.
+It decides how long an instance lives and when it is created.

 ```python
 # Singleton: One instance for the entire application